TrinityCore/tc-wiki/install/Server-Setup/Windows-Server-Setup.md

 # Windows Server Setup

-> Compile tools in **release** mode.
+> Compile tools in **RelWithDebInfo or Release** mode.
-> Debug or RelWithDebInfo are way slower for extraction and only suggested if you have specific crashes to report.
+> Debug is way slower for extraction and only suggested if you have specific crashes to report.
 {.is-warning}

 This guide assumes you followed the suggested folder structure.